2 Dogs Pub

 Gabby’s Mexican Restaurant

-This teeny Mexican restaurant has a plain, bare-bones interior, but packs flavor and authenticity into the food.
+This teeny Mexican restaurant has a plain, bare-bones interior, but what it lacks in ambience, it makes up for in flavor and authenticity.
 The menu features Mexican-style “street tacos”—corn tortillas, meat, onion, cilantro and lime—and other traditional Mexican dishes, like tortas and menudo.
-For the less-adventurous among us, there are also more Americanized dishes and combination plates, and everything is ridiculously inexpensive.
+For the less-adventurous among us, there are also more Americanized dishes and combination plates and everything is ridiculously inexpensive.

 Ghurtie’s Gourmet Frozen Yoghurt Cafe

 2180 Norcor Ave, Coralville,

 Ghurtie’s is the real deal.
 Locally owned and operated, this self-serve froyo spot features a rotating selection of 12 types of yoghurt and over 30 toppings, which should keep you from ever getting bored.